luerhard/chapter_regression_and_artifical/main.md

 The rising popularity of survey methods in the 1930s and 40s established a new era in the social sciences.
 This era was accompanied by new opportunities and the idea of inferential statistics made its way into the social sciences.
+The widely agreed upon approach to social science is mainly based on Karl Poppers formalizations in the 1950s \todo{CITE}.
+Falsifiable hypotheses, founded on strong theories, build the foundation for the idea of testing theory-based assumptions.
-It describes a way of generating knowledge about a small part of a population and generalizing this to its entirety [@krzywinski:ImportanceBeingUncertain.2013].
+It describes a way of generating knowledge about a small part of a population and generalizing this to its entirety [@krzywinski:Importancebeinguncertain.2013].

 ## Inferential statistics

-Especially Karl Popper formalized the social sciences in the 1950s as founded on strong theories that are falsifiable \todo{CITE}.
-The idea of testing theory-based assumptions plays very well with the concept of inferential statistics.
 We can calculate the probabilty of being wrong and define threshholds upon which we accept or reject our assumptions.

 Since then, the linear model has become ubiquotous [@abbott:TranscendingGeneralLinear.1988].